Butch78/green-wind/README.md

 ## Project Overview

 Green Wind can run on a Cloud Provider such as AWS, Azure, or GCP and can scale to handle large amounts of data.
 The endpoints of the application can be extended to display the data in a web application or mobile application.
 It can also be extend to handle streaming data from a MQTT broker, or Kafka.
-The application can also be extended to handle unstructed data such as images, video, or audio.
+The application can also be extended to handle unstructed data such as images, pdfs, video, or audio.

 > [!NOTE]
 > The Digital Twin application is not fully implemented, it is a work in progress 👷‍♂️